 Deontologists might respond that duties leave significant space for personal projects—imperfect duties allow discretion, and you're not obligated to help everyone or develop every talent.
 But perfect duties bind absolutely, potentially requiring sacrifices of projects and relationships when they conflict with duty.

 The rule-following vs. wisdom question raises whether ethics should be rule-based at all.
-Situation ethics and moral particularism argue that rules can't capture moral reality's complexity.
+Situation ethics and moral particularism argue that rules can't capture moral reality's complexity, pointing to the limits of rules as a general concern.
 What's right depends on specific circumstances in ways rules can't anticipate.
 Moral wisdom requires judgment, not rule-following.

 Deontologists respond that without rules, morality becomes arbitrary and subjective.
 Rules provide stability, predictability, and protection against rationalization.
 But this response needs to explain why rules should be absolute rather than important guidelines requiring wise application.